tnrtnch/kaldata_spider/README.md

 # My spider
- This scrapy spider helps us for download the articles in all tabs of the www.kaldata.com site.
+ This scrapy spider helps us for download the articles from all tabs of the www.kaldata.com site.
 It covers only the last 3 pages of all tabs.
 All collected data is stored in the Sqlite3 database.